slidewiki/user-service/README.md

 In there the allowed callback URLs have to be defined.
 Their structure is: http(s)://your.domain.ending/connect/providername/callback , e.g. https://userservice.experimental.slidewiki.org/connect/github/callback

+## Mail

+This service tries to send emails after registration and password reset.
+The SMTP configuration for its is read from the environment variables of the container.
+See [docker-compose.yml](https://github.com/slidewiki/user-service/blob/master/docker-compose.yml) for all variables.

+The emails send follow the SMTP protocol and contain the headers From, To, Subject and Date.
+The text of the emails have to be changed in the code.

+While executing unit/integration tests the env testing is set which disables sending emails.

 ## Installation and running (in a container, works both on UNIX and Windows):

 1. git clone https://github.com/slidewiki/user-service